 - If you have liver disease.

-- If you have taken certain drugs used for low mood (depression) like isocarboxazid, phenelzine, or tranylcypromine or drugs used for Parkinson’s disease like selegiline in the last 14 days.
-Taking this drug within 14 days of those drugs can cause very bad high blood pressure.
+- If you have taken certain drugs used for depression like isocarboxazid, phenelzine, or tranylcypromine or drugs used for Parkinson’s disease like selegiline in the last 14 days.
+Taking this drug within 14 days of those drugs can cause severe high blood pressure.

 - If you are taking any of these drugs: Linezolid or methylene blue.